JiuqingDong/OWPDD/README.md

 step 2: Change the config file, such as NUM_CLASSES, OWOD.CUR_INTRODUCED_CLS, PREV_INTRODUCED_CLS, and so on.
 You also can define your own dataset name.
 Note that the name matching at './detectron2/data/datasets/builtin.py'

-step 3: Change the classes names at './detectron2/data/datasets/pascal_voc.py'
+step 3: Change the category names at './detectron2/data/datasets/pascal_voc.py'

+step 4: Train the model.
+Kindly check run.sh file for a task workflow, and then run it.
+For example:
+- sh run.sh